Digital Parenting BINGO

 About MrHookerDirector of Innovation & Digital Learning at Eanes ISD, "Godfather" of iPadpalooza, National speaker and consultant, CEO of HookerTech LLC, Zombie-enthusiast, 2014 T&L Leader of the Year, 2016 Thought leader of the year, author of the 6-book series "Mobile Learning Mindset" and father of 3.

-Posted on February 22, 2018, in Mobile Learning Mindset, Parents, Social Media and tagged accounts, content, data, devices, digital, digital parenting, filter, guided access, inappropriate, ipads, kids, parent, parenting, phones, photos, privacy, screen time, secret, sleep, smartphones, social media, students.
+Posted on February 22, 2018, in Mobile Learning Mindset, Parents, Social Media and tagged accounts, content, data, devices, digital, digital parenting, filter, guided access, inappropriate, ipads, kids, parent, parenting, parents, phones, photos, privacy, screen time, secret, sleep, smartphones, social media, students.
 Bookmark the permalink.
 Leave a comment.